 CORNBREAD MIX

 Preheat the oven to 200°C. Place a loaf tin or a small baking dish in the oven to heat up.
 Heat 20g of butter in the microwave or in a pot over the stove until melted.
 In a bowl, combine the sweetcorn, the melted butter, 1 egg, and 30ml of milk or water.
 Mix until combined.
-Add the polenta, the flour, the sugar (don’t add all the sugar if you’d prefer a more savoury cornbread), and seasoning.
+Add the Polenta, the flour, the sugar (don’t add all the sugar if you’d prefer a more savoury cornbread), and seasoning.

 BAKE